bennidi/eventbus-performance/README.md

 Both event bus implementations show quite consistent results in all scenarios.
 Execution times exhibit quite some variance distributed equally around a stable average - both for read (publish) and write(subscribe/unsubscribe) operations.
 This is expectable considering that the thread scheduling has a significant influence on results.

 The throughput of both libraries is as follows:
- Without writes **Guava handles ~5.700 invocations per ms** for Event and ~3.600 invocations per ms for SubEvent.
+Without concurrent modifications to the set of listeners **Guava handles ~5.700 invocations per ms** for Event and ~3.600 invocations per ms for SubEvent.
 With higher write concurrency this drops to ~1.400 invocations per ms for Event and ~1.000 invocations per ms for SubEvent.

 MBassadors numbers are significantly better.
-Without writes **MBassador handles ~11.500 invocations per ms** for Event and ~11.500 invocations per ms for SubEvent.
+Without concurrent writes **MBassador handles ~11.500 invocations per ms** for Event and ~11.500 invocations per ms for SubEvent.
 With higher write concurrency this drops to ~3.000 invocations per ms for Event and ~3.000 invocations per ms for SubEvent.

 Both event bus suffer from slowdown incurred by concurrent write access.
 Guava experiences this slowdown even in scenarios with only one concurrent writer, whereas MBassador shows a real slowdown only when multiple writers come into play.

 Guava also shows a slowdown in polymorphic handler invocation that is disproportionate to the increase number of matching handlers.
 There are always twice as many handlers for SubEvent as for Event but execution times for SubEvent is consistently 3 times higher.
 In contrast, te ratio for MBassador is consistently 1:2

 For Guava, unsubscription (removal of listeners) is considerably slower (~5 times) than subscription (addition of listeners).
 Possibly this is a leaking characteristic of the underlying data structure (optimized for insertion instead of removal).
 MBassador shows no difference between insertion or removal.

 > Note: Better performance results of MBassador are not due to lack of features.
-In fact, MBassador offers much more features compared to Guava.
+In fact, MBassador offers more features compared to Guava.